 From the scenes of turbulent WWII, to more modern-day history with the recent civil war surrounding the Panguna Mine, to the fight for independence to the rebirth and acknowledgement of their rich culture.
 Throw in a pinch of raw adventure and South Bougainville has it all.
 Witness experiences that few will see in their life.
 Play in the playground that was the location for so many clashes between the Japanese and the Allies in WWII.
 Think tanks, crumbled bunkers, artillery and shipwrecks.
 Home to pristine beaches, traditional headdresses and sing-sings, isolated micronations and a cultural show born out of cultural pride.
 This back-to-basics festival is a rare privilege for cultural purists.
 Forget the grandeur and opulence of the highland cultural shows, step back in time to a more humble, truly local cultural show.
 Bougainville has not always been the easiest place to access making it perfect for those seeking bragging rights of visiting a place your friends haven’t – let alone going to a cultural show that has never, until now, seen foreigners!

 Welcome to South Bougainville!
-Upon arrival in Buka, you will be met and transfer deep into the province towards to the decommissioned Panguna Mine.
-Today, you simply drive by the mine – taking in the natural beauty that surrounds it, as you start to learn the background to its tumultuous history and the story of South Bougainville.
-We will return to explore it further on day four.
+Upon arrival in Buka, you will be met and transferred to the waterfront where you take a boat ride across to Kokopau.
+Here, you will be met by your driver and guide and travel deep into the province towards to the decommissioned Panguna Mine.
+Taking in the natural beauty that surrounds it, you start to learn the background to its tumultuous history and the story of South Bougainville.

 The Panguna Mine was the world’s biggest copper and gold mine when it was operational and still contains an estimated 5.3m tons of copper and 19.3m ounces of gold, which would make the reserves worth about $60bn at today’s prices.
 The mine has sat at the centre of the decade-long civil war between rebels in Bougainville and Papua New Guinea, due to rising community anger at the environmental damage and the inequitable division of the mine’s profits.
 The locals forced the mine closed, blowing up Panguna’s power lines and sabotaging operations.
 The civil war claimed the lives of about 20,000 people and amplified calls for Bougainvillean independence which held a referendum in 2019 with an overwhelming 98% of the population calling for independence from Papua New Guinea.